harrybreak/sar-broker/src/event/README.md

 ### Auto-calling events

 Two types of event, ``SendEvent`` and ``AcceptEvent``, post themselves once they finish the processus while they have not been told to stop (respectively by calling ``Channel::disconnect`` or ``Broker::unbind``).

+### Almost every action is an event

+All those operations are events executed by the event pump: ``connect``, ``bind``, ``send`` and ``setListener``.
+This last one is processed as an event to prevent a frame from being cut in half while being sending to the last listener.

+However, ``Broker::unbind`` is not processed as an event because this is not required. ``Broker::unbind`` only switch ``AcceptEvent::shallRun`` off, which tells the next incoming ``AcceptEvent`` executed by the event pump to not put again itself in the event pump to accept other channels on its port.
+In this case, it is clear that ``Broker::unbind`` better directly executes user-side instead of waiting being processed by the event pump.

+As mentioned above, once the method ``Broker::unbind`` has been called, it is still possible to accept one channel before the accepting loop ends on this port.
+However, this last channel would be either ``null`` or marked as disconnected or dangling, so it is always a good practice to test this in every ``accepted`` and ``connected`` event.